Tropical Storm Gladys (1991): Japan

-Due to Gladys' large wind field, the storm dropped heavy rainfall across much of the Japanese archipelago for several days.
+Due to Gladys's large wind field, the storm dropped heavy rainfall across much of the Japanese archipelago for several days.
 The heaviest rainfall occurred near Kyusyu, where many locations received over 710 mm of precipitation.
 A peak rainfall total of 848 mm occurred at Hidegadake.
 A peak hourly rainfall total of 45 mm was observed in Naze.
 Meanwhile, a peak daily precipitation total of 415 mm fell in Koinya.
 A wind gust of 76 km/h was recorded on Nomozaki.

 While passing south of Okinawa, the outer fringes of the storm dropped moderate to heavy rainfall across Tokushima Prefecture.
 Roads were cut in 15 places and damage there amounted to ¥160 million.
 On the southern tip of Kyushu Island, two people suffered injuries in Kagoshima Prefecture.
 A total of 168 homes were damaged and 12 others were destroyed.
 Twenty-nine homes were damaged and four were demolished, resulting in six people homeless.
 Throughout Kanagawa Prefecture, sixty-two homes were damaged and three more were destroyed.
 A total of 35,000 households were left without power.
 In Hakone, one person died after he fell from his automobile.
 There, 24 roads necessitated closure.
 Across Hakone and Odawara, 13 mudslides were reported.
 Throughout Tokyo, one person was wounded.
 A total of nineteen homes were damaged and five were destroyed.
 Roads were flooded in 37 districts across the city.
 Five people died and three were reported missing in Okutama after a mudslide buried two wooden houses and a hotel.
 A fire killed three people, left another missing, and injured two others in Izu.
 Six ferries were delayed offshore Chiba Prefecture.
 Seven people were killed in Otsuki, two in traffic accidents and five motorists died when a landslide swept their vehicles off a highway.
 In Ibaraki Prefecture, eighteen homes were damaged and one was destroyed.
 Further north, in Saitama Prefecture, 1,495 homes were damaged and 224 others were destroyed, resulting in 668 homeless.
 A total of 1,281 ha of arable land was flooded.
 One person was also injured.
 Damage in Gunma prefecture amounted to ¥3.8 billion, where 97 roads were destroyed and 38 rivers flooded.
 Thirty-nine landslides occurred in Tochigi Prefecture.
 A total of 658 homes were damaged and 76 others were destroyed.
 Embankments were damaged in 45 locations.
 Damage there was estimated at ¥14.3 billion.
 Fifty homes sustained damage in Fukushima Prefecture.

 Nationwide, 23 fatalities were reported and 11 others sustained injuries.
 Nearly 200,000 train passengers were stranded.
 A total 53 houses were destroyed while 4,162 others were flooded.
 According to the National Police Agency, torrential rains caused 92 landslides, cut 48 roads and washed away four bridges.
 Four ships as well as 4142 ha of farmland were damaged.
 Monetary damage totaled ¥11.9 billion, equal to $88.4 million USD.